kennysmed/lp-twitter-dm-push/README.md

 When running tests, `ENV['RACK_ENV']` is set to `test` and, if there's no `rediscloud_url` set, uses Redis database `2` (`0` is the default otherwise).  **Database `2` will be emptied at various points in the tests**, so don't use it for anything persistent!

+Also, config data is read from `config.yml.test` rather than anything in `config.yml` or environment variables.

 ## Environment variables

     # Number of seconds.
     KEEPALIVE_TIME